Epicheirema

 Proof of the Reason Reason Claim

-The embellishment is a reformulation that “adorn[s] and enrich[s] the argument (argumentatio)”.
-The Résumé is not the conclusion; its “[brevity]” contrasts with the preceding episode of amplification episode, creating a kind of hot / cold contrast.
-This second component of the argumentation articulates two elements that clearly have a communicative function.
+is a reformulation that “adorns and enriches the argument (argumentatio).”
+The concluding résumé is not the conclusion.
+Its “[brevity]” contrasts with the preceding episode of amplification episode, creating a kind of hot / cold contrast.
+This component of the argumentation articulates two elements that clearly have a communicative function.